MCreator/MCreator/plugins/mcreator-localization/help/default/plant/can_be_placed_on.md

 List of blocks the plant can be placed on.

-NOTE: Overrides the plant type.
+NOTE: Overrides the plant type placement condition.